What is Child Custody?

 Aim of Child Custody

 The ultimate aim is to ensure that the child’s welfare and upbringing is not neglected when the parents commence proceedings for divorce.
-To ensure that the aim is achieved, no final judgment of divorce or nullity of marriage would be ordered unless arrangements have been made for the child.
+To ensure that the aim is achieved, no final judgment of divorce would be granted unless arrangements have been agreed upon.

 Types of Child Custody